Azure/azure-quickstart-templates/cloudlens-moloch-ubuntu/README.md

 - Check the CloudLens portal to see if the agents have connected and are part of the 2 groups (should say '1 instance' under each group).
 - Login in the Moloch web ui (https://{moloch-vm-ip}:8005) with admin/moloch.
 - Generate some network traffic from the tapping vm
-- Check the Moloch Web UI
+- Check the Moloch Web UI (wait for about a minute for the sessions view to update)

 ## Support